turingschool-examples/Launch_8485/Tourism/README.md

 * Include the following links: `Eastern`, `Central`, `Mountain`, `Pacific`, `Clear Filter`.
 	* The application should only display States in the selected time zone.
 	* The `Clear Filter` link should display all States.
-* You will need to thoroughly test this functionality.
 * Do not break any currently passing tests.
 * e.g. Filtering on `Central` should display the states of `Iowa` and `Texas`.